We seek healing.

 Each in our own way, we seek healing for that soft, tender spot that has been bruised.

 I have been teaching Hatha Yoga in the Himalayan Tradition for 3 years and practicing for 10 years.
 I continue to learn from Himalayan Institute teachers such as Pandit Rajmani Tigunait, Shari Friedrichsen, and Kate Kill.
 In addition, my teaching is inspired by Parayoga’s Rod Stryker, as well as Amy Ippoliti and Jason Crandell.

 The formal stuff: 200-hour Hatha Yoga teaching certification from The Himalayan Institute in Pittsburgh.
 Trained with Prison Yoga Project to teach trauma-informed mindfulness practices.
-Registered with Yoga Alliance, and insured as a yoga instructor through Alliant.
+Registered with Yoga Alliance as an E-RYT200, and insured as a yoga instructor through Alliant.